 Potential FAFSA Verification Items:

-Tax Information: The FAFSA requires tax information to be reported from two years prior to the academic year.
-For example, a student entering the 2020-2021 academic year would report 2018 income information on the FAFSA.
+The FAFSA requires tax information to be reported from two years prior to the academic year.
+For example, a student entering the 2023-2024 academic year would report 2021 income information on the FAFSA.

 Typically, the easiest and most secure method to provide tax information for both student and parent tax filers is to use the online FAFSA IRS Data Retrieval Tool (DRT).
 This option allows the student or parent to easily transfer their tax information directly to the FAFSA securely and accurately from the Internal Revenue System (IRS).